 LifeSearch was one of the first UK intermediaries to establish a dedicated customer claims desk.
 That means we handle claims on behalf of grieving loved ones.
 We engage with the insurer and relay any pivotal information.
 We’re here to ensure as quick and efficient a process and pay-out as possible.

-Beyond insurer benefits, LifeSearch provide you with top customer service and ongoing support should you ever need it.
-We know that life and circumstances change, so our specialist review team will keep in touch to make sure your policy is up to date.
+- Policy reviews - we know that life and circumstances change, so our specialist review team will keep in touch to make sure your policy is up to date

 Level term mortgage life insurance